MicrosoftDocs/powerbi-docs/articles/powerbi-service-collaborate-with-your-power-bi-group.md

 ## Collaborate on Power BI Desktop files in your group

-After you create a Power BI Desktop file, you just publish it to your Power BI group, and then everyone in your group can collaborate on it.
+After you create a Power BI Desktop file, if you publish it to your Power BI group, then everyone in your group can collaborate on it.

 1. In Power BI Desktop, select **Publish** on the **Home** ribbon, then in the **Select a destination** box, select your group workspace.